yahoo/fluxible/packages/fluxible-addons-react/UPGRADE.md

 `connectToStores(Component, stores, getStateFromStores, customContextTypes)` -> `connectToStores(Component, stores, getStateFromStores)`

-Since the new React API doesn't rely on PropTypes anymore, there is no need to specify customContextTypes to extract from the fluxible context.
-The context available to your `getStateFromStores` will contain all the custom data specified in `provideContext`.
+Since the new React API doesn't rely on PropTypes anymore, there is no need to specify customContextTypes to extract plugins context from the fluxible context since all plugins will be available.

 **Before:**